Beshario/RoboND-DeepLearning-Project/README.md

 ![in Action][image_2]:
 ![in Action][image_3]:

-**While when the quad was patrolling and the target was not around, it had a IoU of identifying other peope 0.67 with 97 false positives. a false postives is constituted when the model determines an existence of the targed in three pixels or more with more than 50 certainty.**
+**But when the quad was patrolling and the target was not around, it had a IoU of identifying other peope 0.67 with 97 false positives. a false postives is constituted when the model determines an existence of the targed in three pixels or more with more than 50 certainty.**

 ![in Action][image_4]:
 ![in Action][image_5]: